anth0nycodes/typescript-classes/README.md

 ### For Learners

-1. **Read the notes** in order (00-09):
+1. **Read the notes** in order:
    - Start with [`docs/00-real-world-use-cases.md`](docs/00-real-world-use-cases.md)
+   - Then read [`docs/01-classes-and-objects.md`](docs/01-classes-and-objects.md) - this comprehensive guide covers classes, objects, properties, constructors, methods, and `this`
-   - Progress through each topic sequentially
+   - Progress through the remaining topics (02-07)
    - Take your time to understand each concept
    - Use the [Keywords Reference](docs/keywords-reference.md) for quick lookups

 2. **Complete the exercises**:
    - Each lesson has its own folder in `exercises/` (e.g., `exercises/lesson-01/`)
+   - Lesson 01 contains 7 exercises covering all foundational concepts; other lessons contain 5 exercises each
-   - Each folder contains 4-5 exercises with progressive difficulty (Easy → Medium → Hard)
+   - Exercises have progressive difficulty (Easy → Medium → Hard)
    - Read the `README.md` in each lesson folder for exercise descriptions
    - Complete exercises in order within each lesson
    - Run your solutions with: `npx ts-node exercises/lesson-<number>/<file-name>.ts`